• Skip to primary navigation

 This living history presentation has been performed every year since 1881.
 It's said that the same beaker used in 1631 is still used today.
 The Meistertrunk belongs to UNESCO's Cultural Heritage, so it's a very special part of the history of Rothenburg.

-A parade takes place before the Meistertrunk and The Shepherd’s Dance follows it.
 These reenactments are performed several times a year.
 However, the historical Shepherd’s Dance is only performed twice over Pentecost weekend.
-You’ll find other special events to book in Rothenburg as well on their tourism page.

 The Marktplatz

 The market square (Marktplatz) is in the heart of the city, and where the action is!
 We saw an incredible street performance of a classical trio while walking around exploring.
-You’ll find a number of cafes to sit and people watch, as well.
+You’ll find a number of cafes to sit and people-watch, as well.

 Self-Guided Tower Trail